helicalAI/helical/helical/models/evo_2/README.md

 **Pretraining:**

+- 1B model is trained on 1T tokens up to 8,192 tokens
+- 7B base model is trained on 2.1T tokens up to 8,192 tokens
-- 7B model is trained on 4T tokens up to 1M nucleotides
+- 7B model is trained on 4T tokens up to 1M tokens
+- 40B base model is trained on 6.6T tokens at length 1,024 tokens and 1.1T tokens at length 8,192 tokens
-- 40B model is trained rained on 9.3T tokens up to 1M nucleotides
+- 40B model is trained rained on 9.3T tokens up to 1M tokens
-For both the 7B and 40B models, a multi-stage pretraining approach was implemented.
-This began with an initial pretraining phase focused exclusively on sequences of 8,192 tokens, followed by a progressive increase in context length up to 1M tokens.
+- For both the 7B and 40B models, a multi-stage pretraining approach was implemented.
+This began with an initial pretraining phase focused exclusively on sequences of 8,192 (1024 as well as 8,192 for the 40B model) tokens, followed by a progressive increase in context length up to 1M tokens.

 **Preprocessing:**